mushfoo/puka/docs/legal/privacy-policy.md

 - Reading streak data and daily activities
 - Personal preferences and settings

-This data is stored locally on your device using your browser's File System Access API or localStorage.
-We do not have access to this information unless you explicitly choose to sync with our cloud service.
+This data can be stored locally on your device using browser storage or synchronized to our secure cloud database when you create an account.

-**Cloud Sync Data (Optional):**
+**Account Data:**
-If you choose to create an account and enable cloud synchronization:
+If you choose to create an account:

 - Email address (for account creation and authentication)
 - Encrypted reading data (books, progress, streaks)